 3. Spaghetti tower

 Use as an icebreaker during a social evening.
-Each table pays a set fee to receive a spaghetti construction kit - a small bunch of uncooked spaghetti and a metre of Sellotape.
-Teams have five minutes to build the highest, free-standing spaghetti tower.
-Give competitive adults the chance to purchase extra height - £2 per centimetre.
-Tallest tower wins!
-Give the winning team a bottle of bubbly as a prize.
-You'll be surprised how competitive this can get...
+Each table pays a set fee to receive a spaghetti construction kit – a small bunch of uncooked spaghetti and a metre of Sellotape.
+Teams have five minutes to build the highest, free-standing spaghetti tower, and the tallest tower wins!
+Award the winning team a bottle of bubbly as a prize.
+You’ll be surprised at how competitive this can get.

 4. Roll a £1